 English Literature is a subject fuelled by ideas, inspiration and imagination.
-It is also a subject that nurtures writing and communication skills that will be valuable for the rest of a student's life.
-If they can communicate, the world is their oyster.
+It is also a subject that nurtures writing and communication skills that will be valuable for the rest of your life.
+If you can communicate, the world is yours.

-Students will be encouraged to read a wide range of diverse texts; Shakespeare alongside the lyrics of gangster rap or classical poetry alongside pop art.
+You will be encouraged to read a wide range of diverse texts; Shakespeare alongside they lyrics of gangster rap or classical poetry alongside pop art.

-They will be challenged to assess the value of radically different writing, to explore ideas for themselves and tackle the big questions that have preoccupied the great writers of our literary heritage for centuries.
+You will be challenged to assess the value of radically different writing, to explore ideas for yourself and tackle the big questions that have preoccupied the great writers of our literary heritage for centuries.